njprrogers/test/packages/catalog/README.md

 ## App description

 This app allows the user to browse, add to, update and search the items catalog from flow.
-The app is written in React and Redux.
-I've chosen to use Redux for the browse and search page but not for the form page.
+The app is written in React and Redux using the Container pattern.
+I've chosen to use Redux for the browse and search page.
+I didn't feel the form page needed Redux so I just used React state directly.

 For the forms, I've used the react-forms (https://react-form.js.org/#/) library.
 It has a nice API and lots of nice free stuff around validation / errors / successes.